 What has your involvement been with the IRLI?

-I have been coordinating and facilitating the IRLI lawyers that have been assigned to the Judiciary and facilitate their work with Judges and other institutions.
-I have also been coordinating with IRLI lawyers assigned to the other justice sector stakeholders, like Director of Public Prosecution’s Chamber and Legal Aid.
-I have been attending Homicide working group meetings, comprising of Lawyers and other key officers from DPP Chambers, Legal Aid Bureau, Malawi prisons on how well to handle homicide trials.
+I have been coordinating and facilitating the IRLI lawyers that have been assigned to the Judiciary and facilitating their work with Judges and other institutions.
+I have also been coordinating with IRLI lawyers assigned to the other justice sector stakeholders, like the Director of Public Prosecution’s Chamber and Legal Aid.
+I have been attending Homicide working group meetings, comprising Lawyers and other key officers from DPP Chambers, Legal Aid Bureau, and Malawi prisons on how well to handle homicide trials.